EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 The reason why _nix-serve_ has a much slower latency than the other services is probably because Perl (the language that nix-serve was written in) is an interpreted language and all other languages are compiled.

-It is interesting that _gachix_ performs well in the package retrieval benchmark because it needs to decompress Git objects when constructing the Nars which the other services don't have to because everything in the Nix store is stored as decompressed.
+It is interesting that _gachix_ performs well in the package retrieval benchmark because it needs to decompress Git objects when constructing the NARs which the other services don't have to because everything in the Nix store is stored as decompressed.

 Gachix demonstrates strong performance, achieving a package latency very near the best average and proving to be the fastest in the majority of test cases.
-It is interesting that _gachix_ performs well because it needs to decompress Git objects when constructing the Nars which the other services don't have to because everything in the Nix store is stored as decompressed.
+It is interesting that _gachix_ performs well because it needs to decompress Git objects when constructing the NARs which the other services don't have to because everything in the Nix store is stored as decompressed.

 From the results we can conclude that _gachix_ is reasonably fast and can compete with other products in this area.